ADULTS &

 After which, all students

-follow their own programme, according to knowledge and ability, both
+followed their own programme, according to knowledge and ability,

-technical and artistic, using own ideas and imagination.
-This can be
+both technical and artistic, using own ideas and imagination.
+This

 gleaned in the studio (talking to others), seen elsewhere by